Does Boris Really Want to Leave?

 It is at this point I come onto the UK Column article.
 I want to pick out a point from it.

 “The Government has stated the UK’s unequivocal commitment to European defence and security, which will continue after we leave the EU.”

 To me this adds more fuel to the fire that we are going to be tied into the EU via our military and security being placed under single point EU control after we "leave" the European Union.

 Please read this article from the UK Column:

-The rumours of Corbyn nominating Bercow for a peerage are perhaps the ultimate insult to the people of this country.
+The rumours of Corbyn nominating Bercow for a peerage are perhaps (and if true) the ultimate insult to the people of this country.
 Few can be said to have outwardly done more to thwart the will of the people over this issue than this man.
 He ought to consider himself happy that he isn't in a jail cell for his activities.

 Back onto the European elections and it is highly unlikely that anyone who still wants to remain would have voted for the Brexit Party.
 There may be those who voted to remain at the 2016 referendum who have voted for the Brexit Party to uphold democracy, but if they are voting to uphold democracy they can no longer be counted as part of the remain vote.
 Aside from perhaps a small number of people who may have accidentally crossed the wrong box, I think we can safely say the Brexit Party votes are clearly a vote to leave.
 Conversely aside from the parties that are all about the EU such as Change UK, who were thoroughly drubbed, it is not possible to say with a high degree of accuracy whether those voters were voting with their traditional party or if they were voting to remain.
 Also to take into account is those who want to leave who refused to vote as voting in these elections could be said to be giving your consent to being governed by the European Union.